The hot circumgalactic medium in stacked X-rays: observations vs simulations: Results

 In general, none of the simulations used here consistently agree well with observations across all mass ranges.
 At log($M_*/M_\odot$) $<$ 11, SIMBA shows some agreement within R $\approx$ 15 kpc, but underpredicts the surface brightness at high radii.
 It performs much better at intermediate masses, matching the observations well within the virial radius, but underpredict surface brightness beyond that.
 EAGLE and EAGLE-AGNdT9 generally underpredict surface brightness for galaxies with log($M_*/M_\odot$) $<$ 11.25.
-For galaxies with 11.25$<$ log(M$_*$/M$_\odot$)$<$11.5, both SIMBA and EAGLE match the observations fairly well within the virial radius, although SIMBA slightly underpredicts and EAGLE slightly overpredicts $S_X$ around 100 kpc, and both underpredict at high radii.
-It's worth noting that many of the observational constraints at high radii are only upper limits, making it possible that the `underprediction' from simulations is simply due to the observational limitations.
+For galaxies with 11.25$<$ log(M$_*$/M$_\odot$)$<$11.5, both SIMBA and EAGLE match the observations fairly well within the virial radius, although SIMBA slightly underpredicts and EAGLE slightly overpredicts $S_X$ around 100 kpc.
+At high radii, eROSITA observations provide only upper limits, which all of the simulations are consistent with.